Credit: @bethel2008 on Instagram

 Credit: @milkandannie on Instagram

 The Good of the Hive by Matt Wiley is painted on the side of the Narrowsburg Post Office and highlights the importance of the bee and her hive.
 Snap a picture with these pollinating insects and this beautiful Monarch butterfly while you explore Narrowsburg!
-Buy local produce and baked goods from the Narrowsburg Famer’s Market, open rain or shine every Saturday from 10 am-1pm, rent a kayak or canoe and paddle on the Delaware River, or hop in the car and take in the views on the Upper Delaware Scenic Drive
+Buy local produce and baked goods from the Narrowsburg Farmer’s Market, open rain or shine every Saturday from 10 am-1pm, go on a rafting adventure down the Delaware River, or hop in the car and take in the views on the Upper Delaware Scenic Drive.

 Utica (Central New York)